 Microvascular surgery is the transferring of skin, bone, or muscle that is freed from the body, requiring reconstruction of the artery and vein.
 Often used in hand reconstruction surgery and replantation procedures involving the reattachment of limbs or fingers, microvascular surgery is considered a highly complex procedure that must be performed by experienced and skilled plastic surgeons.

-Contact LIPSG for details on microvascular surgery at our Long Island, New York practice.
+Contact us for details on microvascular surgery in NYC and Long Island.